hello/user-guide/README.md

   - `weight`: component order, i.e. weight = 1 implies it is the top dropdown of the sidebar.

 2. Markdown

-  Each component on the side bar needs to be declared in `config.toml`.
   Each post is written as a markdown file.
   Each file has a header and a body.
 Below is example of `pill_overview.md`.